hydrian/stable-diffusion-webui-rocm/README.md

 ### Recommended Build/Deployment Process

 1. Change directory to the git clone of stable-diffusion-webui-rocm
-2. Run on the command `docker build . -t 'stable-diffusion-webui-rocm`
+2. Run on the command `docker build . -t 'stable-diffusion-webui-rocm'`
 3. Wait for build to complete.
 4. Verify docker-compose.yml meets your environment need
 5. Run command `docker-compose up`